Getting to Know Jon

 Prior to freelance writing, Jon spent a decade in the business world.
 During that time he worked as a retail Store Manager, as a construction Project Manager, and as an Account and Sales Manager in the sale and distribution of custom engineered pumping systems.
 He also earned an MBA from Georgia Southern University, graduating with honors and a 4.0 GPA.

-During his time in the business world, Jon's most enduring hobby was to learn about web technology and build websites.
+During his time in the business world, Jon’s most enduring hobby was learning about web technology and build websites.
 Eventually, he found a way to turn his hobby into a career.